webp-sh/webp_server_go/README.md

 [Documentation](https://docs.webp.sh/) | [Website](https://webp.sh/) | [Blog](https://blog.webp.se/)

-This is a Server based on Golang, which allows you to serve WebP images on the fly.
+This is a Server based on Go, which allows you to serve WebP images on the fly.

 Currently supported image format: JPEG, PNG, BMP, GIF, SVG, HEIC, NEF, WEBP